 This registry is a record of everyone that flew on Canadian charters from Entebbe to Longue Pointe during the 90-day expulsion period where Ugandan Asians were ordered to leave the country in 1972.
 Milton and Val Carrasco acquired the logbook from a family friend who helped Val and her sister settle into Canada after they arrived from Uganda.
 The Carrascos donated it to the Ugandan Asian Archive at Carleton University.

 The archive at Carleton University features hundreds of clippings from the period before and after expulsion, along with oral histories, passports, video recordings, and a memoir from the Canadian immigration team in Kampala in 1972.

-The archive was featured at gatherings in Toronto and Vancouver where hundreds reviewed highlights from the collection and shared their stories.
+The archive was featured at gatherings in Toronto, Vancouver, Ottawa, and Calgary where hundreds reviewed highlights from the collection and shared their stories.

 Our family was part of the 70,000-plus Asian community in Uganda, most of whom had been in Uganda for three or four generations.

 Traumatic as the experience was, I have yet to meet one Ugandan Asian who has regrets about coming to Canada.
 Canada has given us an environment of opportunity, freedom, tolerance, and respect.

 We’ve recently experienced another wave of refugees, this time from Syria.
 The lessons learned from the Ugandan Asian experience become more relevant and instructive with time.

 It is the story of this transition and this experience that the collection seeks to capture and preserve and to make available to scholars, policy-makers, and future generations wishing to learn from these experiences.

 Nizar Fakirani is a Toronto-based lawyer.
 He and his family helped launch the Ugandan Asian Archive in 2014.
 They created a study room in Carleton University’s library in memory of their parents, Hassanali and Sakinabai Fakirani.